Preparing Manuscripts

 Alphabetize the reference list by the first (or sole) author’s surname.
 Include each author’s first initial and (if available) middle initial; use an ampersand for lists of authors and editors.
 Entries for a single author precede entries for that author in collaboration with others.
 Multiple works by identical authors are listed chronologically.
 For works with multiple authors up to seven, list all authors’ names.
 For references with more than seven authors, list the first six authors, followed by ellipses, and then the last author.

-If no author is identified for a source, begin the first entry with the title of the work.
+If no author or institution is identified for a source, begin the first entry with the title of the work.
 Alphabetize by the first word in the title other than “A(n)” or “The.”

 Date of Publication